 In outbound marketing, the key is to make your message stand out and grab attention.
 Whether it's through television commercials, print ads, or cold calling, the goal is to create a memorable and impactful impression on your target audience.

-Outbound marketing also encompasses digital advertising, such as display ads and paid search.
+Outbound marketing efforts also encompass digital advertising, such as display ads and paid search.
 By leveraging the targeting capabilities of digital platforms, you can ensure that your message reaches the right people, increasing the chances of generating leads and conversions.

 Following Up for Maximum Impact